-Smart Pay As You Go prepayment meters are where you pay before you use the energy.
+Pay As You Go (PAYG) Smart meters are where you pay before you use the energy.
 They make use of technology to let you top up gas and electricity payments in many more ways than before, giving you flexibility and choice.
-Here’s a smart meter top up guide showing 7 different ways.
+We’ll show you how to top up a smart meter in 7 different ways.

 When you have so many options, using the ones that suit your lifestyle the most will help you save money and time.
 Smart Pay As You Go meters also have the same features as standard smart meters, so you view your usage information with the small display screen that comes with it.